walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity-mobile/README.md

 blocking socket operations register cancellation-driven closure before entering native I/O, including pending L2CAP connect/accept and active reads/writes.

+Successful L2CAP completion keeps the connection open for a one-second drain interval before native cleanup, allowing queued response bytes to leave the radio stack.
+This is a bounded completion grace, not a reader acknowledgement.
+Cancellation and error cleanup remain immediate.

 Android applications need the merged manifest permissions plus runtime grants for the selected role.
 Apple applications need `NSBluetoothAlwaysUsageDescription`; the provider uses CoreBluetooth on its main queue and does not request authorization itself.